-Our subsidiaries located in Tieling City, Dezhou City, Hengyang City and Zhoukou City are required to certain qualification certificates to enable us to conduct business as real estate developers.
+Our subsidiaries located in Tieling City, Dezhou City, Hengyang City, Zhoukou City, Handan City and Nanyang City are required to hold certain qualification certificates to enable us to conduct business as real estate developers.

 On December 22, 2010, China Tieling Northeast obtained from the Liaoning Housing and Urban Rural Construction Bureau a Qualification Certificate for Real Estate Development Enterprise in Grade III with an effective term until December 21, 2013 allowing China Tieling Northeast to undertake property development in the PRC.
 On April 17, 2014, this qualification certificate was renewed for a term until March 3, 2017.
 After the expiration of its current qualification certificate, China Tieling Northeast will need to renew this qualification certificate or apply for a qualification certificate in a higher grade.